 Am I Covered For Equipment Breakdowns & Tips?

 Knowing if you are covered can be as simple as asking your insurance agent or broker.
-Many businesses have complex needs for coverage, so using an insurance broker who can assess your needs and shop policies is a great tip for any business.
+Many businesses have complex coverage needs, so using an insurance broker who can assess your needs and shop policies is a great tip for any business.
 It takes the stress off you to determine what coverage you need, how much, and verifying you have the right options in place.

-What you are looking for in your policy are any declarations or sections about equipment breakdowns, or equipment coverage.
-If you have a simple coverage package, your equipment may only be covered for items like destruction or natural disaster and not breakdowns that happen at random.
-Lacking this coverage means any downtime your equipment causes, backups, delays are at your expense.
-And if vendors come calling demanding products or services that you cannot deliver due to breakdowns, you can be left liable for any expenses they incur.
+What you are looking for in your policy are any declarations or sections about equipment breakdowns or equipment coverage.
+If you have a simple coverage package, your equipment may only be covered for events like destruction or natural disasters, but not for unexpected breakdowns.
+Lacking this coverage means any downtime, backups, or delays due to equipment failure are at your expense.
+If vendors depend on your business and you cannot deliver due to breakdowns, you could also be liable for their losses.

 What to Expect from Your Insurance Company Or Broker: